GaloisInc/cryptol/README.md

 or use the results of `tarball` or `dist` to install Cryptol in a location of your choice.

+## Configuring Cryptol

+Cryptol depends on several external files for complete operation.
+These files are contained in the `lib` directory of the Cryptol repository.
+If you install with `cabal install`, these files will be automaticall copied into a directory that the `cryptol` executable can find.
+If you install in other ways, you will have to do more manual configuration.
+There are two options:

+* Copy the contents of the `lib` directory into `$HOME/.cryptol`.

+* Set the `CRYPTOLPATH` environment variable to name some other directory that contains those files.

 # Contributing

 We believe that anyone who uses Cryptol is making an important